 - a.
 Inspection fees are to be paid prior to the issuance of a certificate of occupancy and release of the cash bond associated with the Grading Permit.
 Should construction activities begin prior to the issuance of a Grading Permit, the permittee is subject to double the plan checking and inspection fees, as determined by the Planning Manager. - b.
 A monthly inspection fee shall be assessed for land not stabilized or subject to Accelerated Soil Erosion, except for the construction of or addition to one Single- or Two-Family Dwelling or accessory Structure on a parcel zoned solely for residential purposes. - c.
-An additional inspection fee shall be assessed for each inspection following the issuance of a correction notice for corrections to be performed in less than one month. - d.
+An additional inspection fee shall be assessed for each inspection following the issuance of a correction notice for corrections to be performed in less than one month.

+d.
 Unpaid fees assessed in accordance with this chapter shall become a debt to the City from the land owner and may be collected as a single Lot assessment under Section 1:292 of this Code, or collected from the cash bond for the project, or in any other manner in which an indebtedness due the City may be collected.

-E. Reimbursements and Reductions
+E. Reimbursements and Reductions61

 - 1. Reimbursements of fees for withdrawn applications and permits partially processed shall be offered as established by resolution of the City Council upon recommendation of the City Administrator. - 2.
-Application fees may be reduced by resolution of the City Council by not more than 50% of the specified fees and must be based on a finding that the development would provide Affordable Housing for Lower Income Households.
+Fifty percent of application fees shall be reimbursed when the proposed development provides Affordable Housing Dwelling Units.